Get in Touch

 Some test tubes with corks

 When heating liquids in a glass test tube, it is held by tongs or test tube clamps at an angle over the flame.
 The top remains relatively cool while the bottom goes up hundreds of degrees, due to the low heat conductivity of glass.
-Some glass test tubes come with cork to temporarily close off the topside.
+Some glass test tube come with cork to temporarily close off the topside.

 While glass is great for experimenting in, it’s not good for durability ‒ glass breaks easily, everybody knows.
-So, in pathology and medical labs where test tubes don’t have to be heated (indeed, they will be frozen most of the time instead), but may go through a lot of motions like shaking or spinning, they are made from clear plastic instead of glass.
+So, in pathology and medical labs where test tube don’t have to be heated (indeed, they will be frozen most of the time instead), but may go through a lot of motions like shaking or spinning, they are made from clear plastic instead of glass.

 The actual material used in these tubes is polystyrene or polypropylene and they have plastic caps screwed on.
 Unlike glass tubes, plastic test tubes are used one-time only (disposable), and they have flat thick bottoms and straight, screwed tops.
-These come in various sizes according to use (blood collection tubes are often stubbier than normal test tubes).
+These come in various sizes according to use (blood collection tubes are often stubbier than normal test tube).

 Test Tubes ‒ All You Need to Know 8

-A couple of Polylab® plastic test tubes
+A couple of Polylab® plastic test tube

 You can clean test tubes with a standard test tube brush and soap water.
 After cleaning, you can put them on a test tube peg rack (upside down) to let them dry.
 This is the way.